-If your employer has failed to meet their responsibilities, and their negligence has led to you being injured in an accident at work, you may be able to make a claim for compensation.
+If your employer has failed to meet their responsibilities, and their negligence has led to you suffering from an injury or illness, you may be able to claim compensation for an accident at work claim.

 In certain circumstances, even if you were partly at fault for your injury at work, you may still be able to make a workplace injury compensation claim, but only if your employer was mainly at fault.

 Most of the time, injuries at work are due to the negligence of your employer.
-In the event you are unfortunate enough to have suffered an injury at work, we would recommend that you do the following:-
+In the event you are unfortunate enough to have suffered an injury at work, we would recommend that you do the following:

-· If you suffered an injury whilst at work, you should immediately report the accident to a supervisor or manager and ensure that the incident has been logged in an accident book.
+- If you suffered an injury whilst at work, you should immediately report the accident to a supervisor or manager and ensure that the incident has been logged in an accident book.
 Make sure all details of the accident have been reported correctly before signing.

 - You should seek appropriate medical attention for your work injuries from a GP or hospital soon after the accident.
 If your injury is severe, you should seek urgent attention at a hospital.